fractalfox01/group_fillit/README.md

 ....    #...    ....            ....    ##..    ####    ,,,,    ....
 </pre>
 Because each Tetrimino fills only 4 of the 16 available boxes, it is possible to describe the same Tetrimino in multiple ways.
 However, a rotated Tetrimino describes a different Tetrimino from the original, in the case of this project.
-This means no rotation is possible on a Tetrimino, when you will arrange it with the others.
-Those Tetriminos are then perfectly equivalents on every aspect :
+This means no rotation is possible on a Tetrimino, when you will arrange it with the others.Those Tetriminos are then perfectly equivalents on every aspect :
 <pre>
 ##..    .##.    ..##    ....    ....    ....
 #...    .#..    ..#.    ##..    .##.    ..##